wp-pwa/wp-pwa/README.md

 ## Queries

-You should pass some queries to configure the server.
+You can pass some queries to configure the server.

 ### Site ID